Theater and Dance

 Frequency: Every year.

 Students in this class will engage with costume design as both generative and collaborative artists.
 They will learn to conceptualize costumes for theater and dance productions drawing from a multitude of inspirations including the fine arts, costume/fashion history, music, literature, film, opera, and textiles.
-Class meetings will include discussions about readings and visual literacy, as well as conversations with guest speakers.
-The course lab will be dedicated to sketching or field trips to museums.
+Class meetings will include discussions about readings and visual literacy, as well as hands-on exploration of a real-world design process including research, drawing and painting renderings, budgeting, fittings, and oral presentations of designs.
 Students will engage with both traditional and devised methods of developing characters and silhouettes to develop their unique vision for theatrical and dance productions.
-Three hours of lecture plus three hours of lab each week.
+There will be 1-2 field trips to visit key resource locations for costume designers.

 Frequency: Every year.